TomOverment/tomozart22/README.md

 Dependencies: Key dependencies include social media integration, an email service for sending registration confirmations, and a robust content management system (CMS) to support the posts, profile, gallery, and blog functionalities.

-Timeline: The timeline for this epic is structured over four weeks.
-The first week focuses on implementing social media links and user registration features.
-In the second week, development shifts to the "Add Post" functionality and profile management systems.
-The third week is dedicated to creating the gallery feature and setting up the artist's admin panel.
-Finally, the fourth week involves completing the blog functionality and conducting thorough testing across the entire system to ensure all components work seamlessly together.
+Timeline: The timeline for this epic is structured over two weeks.
+The first week focuses on implementing social media links and user registration features, development shifts to the "Add Post" functionality and profile management systems.
+The second week is dedicated to creating the gallery feature, setting up the artist's admin panel and finally completing the blog functionality and conducting thorough testing across the entire system to ensure all components work seamlessly together.

 ## Strategy